DipsDev/Anchor/README.md

 ### Complete Example

 This example features a fully-written Anchorfile.
-The file specifies a workflow for running a website dev environment.
+The file specifies a dev environment for fullstack website.
 ```hcl
 environment "dev" {
     description = "Starts backend, frontend and a mysql database"